kcyusa/WK9_Assignment-2/README.md

 - Direct modification of variables.

 # How to run the program:
-  -  compile: gcc -C Task1.c -o task1
+  -  compile: gcc -C netSalary.c -o netSalary
-  -  run: task1
+  -  run: netSalary